On modular categories O for quantized symplectic resolutions: Introduction

 Consider the space $\paramq:=H^2(X,\C)$.
 To $\lambda\in \paramq$, we can assign a quantization $\A^\theta_\lambda$ of $X$ that is a microlocal sheaf of filtered algebras on $X$.
 For example, in the case of $X=T^*(G/B)$ we get the microlocalization of the sheaf of $\lambda-\rho$-twisted differential operators on $G/B$.
 Taking the global sections of the sheaf $\A^\theta_\lambda$, we get a filtered quantization of $\C[X]$ to be denoted by $\A_\lambda$.
 In the case when $X=T^*(G/B)$ we get the central reductions of the universal enveloping algebra $U(\g)$, while for the case of $X=\operatorname{Hilb}_n(\mathbb{A}^2)$ we recover the spherical subalgebras of the rational Cherednik algebras for $S_n$ (introduced in \cite{EG}).
 We note that $T$ acts on $\A_\lambda$ and the action is Hamiltonian.

-Since $T$ has finitely many fixed points in $X$, it makes sense to speak about categories $\mathcal{O}$ for $\A_\lambda$, see \cite[Section 3.2]{BLPW}.
+Since $T$ has finitely many fixed points in $X$, it makes sense to speak about categories $\mathcal{O}$ for $\A_\lambda$, see \cite[Sections 3.2,3.3]{BLPW}.
 These categories depend on a choice of a generic one-parameter subgroup $\nu:\C^\times\rightarrow T$ (where ``generic'' means that $X^{\nu(\C^\times)}=X^T$).
 The category corresponding to $\nu$ is denoted by $\mathcal{O}_\nu(\A_\lambda)$.
 It can be defined as the category of finitely generated $\A_\lambda$-modules that admit a $\nu(\C^\times)$-equivariant structure so that the weights of $\nu$ are bounded from above.
-For $X=T^*(G/B)$, we recover an infinitesimal block of the classical BGG category $\mathcal{O}$ (and the simples are labelled by the elements of the Weyl group), while for $X=\operatorname{Hilb}_n(\mathbb{A}^2)$ we get the category $\mathcal{O}$ for the rational Cherednik algebra for $S_n$ (and the simples are labelled by the partitions of $n$).
-The categories $\mathcal{O}$ over quantized symplectic resolutions have been studied very extensively recently from various perspectives, see, e.g., \cite{BLPW,Webster_O,CWR,BDGH,BDGHK,Perv,Webster_dual}-- not to mention numerous papers dealing with special cases such as BGG categories $\mathcal{O}$, categories $\mathcal{O}$ over rational Cherednik algebras and others.
+For $X=T^*(G/B)$ and regular $\lambda$, we recover an infinitesimal block of the classical BGG category $\mathcal{O}$ (and the simples are labelled by the elements of the Weyl group), while for $X=\operatorname{Hilb}_n(\mathbb{A}^2)$ we get the category $\mathcal{O}$ for the rational Cherednik algebra for $S_n$ (and the simples are labelled by the partitions of $n$).
+The categories $\mathcal{O}$ over quantized symplectic resolutions have been studied very extensively recently from various perspectives, see, e.g., \cite{BLPW,CWR,Perv}-- not to mention numerous papers dealing with special cases such as BGG categories $\mathcal{O}$, categories $\mathcal{O}$ over rational Cherednik algebras, Nakajima quiver varieties and quantized Coulomb branches.

-Let us mention some known results about the structure of $\mathcal{O}_\nu(\A_\lambda)$.
-We can talk about {\it regular} (i.e., non-degenerate) parameters $\lambda$, we will show below that there is a finite union of affine hyperplanes (to be called {\it singular}) in $\paramq$ such that a parameter outside this finite union is regular.
+Let us list some known results about the structure of $\mathcal{O}_\nu(\A_\lambda)$.
+We can talk about {\it regular} (i.e., non-degenerate) parameters $\lambda$.
+Under mild assumptions, we will show below that there is a finite union of affine hyperplanes (to be called {\it singular}) in $\paramq$ such that a parameter outside this finite union is regular.
 For a regular parameter, the simples in $\mathcal{O}_\nu(\A_\lambda)$ are labelled by $X^T$, \cite[Section 5.1]{BLPW}.
-Also it is known that $\mathcal{O}_\nu(\A_\lambda)$ is a highest weight category, \cite[Section 5.2]{BLPW}.
+Also it is known that $\mathcal{O}_\nu(\A_\lambda)$ is a highest weight category provided $\lambda$ is regular, \cite[Section 5.2]{BLPW}.